Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb21/Getting_Started/Getting Started with AMB21.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Arduino IDE provides many built-in examples, which can be compiled,
 uploaded and run directly on the boards.
-Here, we take the “Blink” example as the first try.
+Here, we take the "Blink" example as the first try.
-Open :guilabel:`“File” -> “Examples” -> “01.Basics” -> “Blink”`:
+Open :guilabel:`"File" -> "Examples" -> "01.Basics" -> "Blink"`:

 |image09|                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     %

 Arduino IDE opens a new window with the complete sample code.

 Next, we compile the sample code directly; click
-:guilabel:`“Sketch” -> “Verify/Compile”`
+:guilabel:`"Sketch" -> "Verify/Compile"`

 |image10|